 Tom Cruise requires respect from others, a hallmark of narcissistic traits.
 Additionally, Cruise has exhibited controlling and manipulative behaviors, such as attempting to control his ex-wife Katie Holmes’ public image.

 Lady Gaga is a narcissistic pop star who is always in the spotlight and loves to be the center of attention.
 She also has a very inflated sense of self-worth, a characteristic of narcissistic personality disorder.
 Additionally, Gaga constantly seeks validation and approval from others, another common trait of narcissistic personality disorder.
-Finally, she tends to be manipulative and exploit others for her gain, another hallmark of narcissistic personality disorder.

 Some signs of narcissistic personality disorder include a sense of superiority, a need for love, and a lack of empathy for others.
 Rihanna gets cited for her erratic behavior, including physical altercations with other celebrities and destructive outbursts.
 While making a diagnosis without meeting the individual in person is impossible, some red flags suggest that Rihanna may be struggling with NPD.